Vancomycin

-Vancomycin is a glycopeptide antibiotic medication used to treat a number of bacterial infections.
-It is recommended intravenously as a treatment for complicated skin infections, bloodstream infections, endocarditis, bone and joint infections, and meningitis caused by methicillin-resistant Staphylococcus aureus.
+Vancomycin is a glycopeptide antibiotic medication used to treat certain bacterial infections.
+It is administered intravenously (injection into a vein) to treat complicated skin infections, bloodstream infections, endocarditis, bone and joint infections, and meningitis caused by methicillin-resistant Staphylococcus aureus.
 Blood levels may be measured to determine the correct dose.
-Vancomycin is also taken by mouth as a treatment for severe Clostridium difficile colitis.
-When taken by mouth it is poorly absorbed.
+Vancomycin is also taken orally (by mouth) to treat Clostridioides difficile infections.
+When taken orally, it is poorly absorbed.

 Common side effects include pain in the area of injection and allergic reactions.
 Occasionally, hearing loss, low blood pressure, or bone marrow suppression occur.
 Safety in pregnancy is not clear, but no evidence of harm has been found, and it is likely safe for use when breastfeeding.
 It is a type of glycopeptide antibiotic and works by blocking the construction of a cell wall.

 Vancomycin was approved for medical use in the United States in 1958.
 It is on the World Health Organization's List of Essential Medicines.
-The World Health Organization classifies vancomycin as critically important for human medicine.
+The WHO classifies vancomycin as critically important for human medicine.
 It is available as a generic medication.
 Vancomycin is made by the soil bacterium Amycolatopsis orientalis.

 Medical uses

-Vancomycin is indicated for the treatment of serious, life-threatening infections by Gram-positive bacteria unresponsive to other antibiotics.
+Vancomycin is indicated for the treatment of serious, life-threatening infections by Gram-positive bacteria of both aerobic and anaerobic types that are unresponsive to other antibiotics.

-The increasing emergence of vancomycin-resistant enterococci has resulted in the development of guidelines for use by the Centers for Disease Control Hospital Infection Control Practices Advisory Committee.
+The increasing emergence of vancomycin-resistant enterococci (VRE) has resulted in the development of guidelines for use by the Centers for Disease Control Hospital Infection Control Practices Advisory Committee.
 These guidelines restrict use of vancomycin to these indications: